cking24343/Toaster/README.md

 ```

+Note: ToastIt has various show(...) methods allowing options for any developer to either make one-time calls passing it different variables to customize it when used.
+If you want to make one Toastit object and make it reusable
+ToastIt also supports just a "show()" method that will use the ToastIt object values defined by the user.

-Make a call to show toaster object:
+Make a call using the various show methods of the toaster object:
 ```java
   //--Basic call to toaster object-- toastIt.show(